Influence of dissolved gas concentration on the lifetime of surface bubbles in volatile liquids: Results and discussions

-The influence of dissolved gas concentration, represented by the oxygen concentration $c_\mathrm{o}$, on the bubble lifetime $t_l$ is shown in Fig. \ref{fig:lifetime}.
+Then, the influence of dissolved gas concentration, represented by the gas oversaturation $\zeta$, on the bubble lifetime $t_l$ is shown in Fig. \ref{fig:lifetime}.
 The data are collected from 363 experiments.
 It is clearly shown that the surface bubble lifetime $t_l$ decreases as the dissolved gas concentration in the liquid increases.
-Especially, the bubble lifetime in the undersaturated liquid (red squares) decreases sharply as the gas concentration increases.
-As the dissolved gas becomes saturated (green circles), the bubble lifetime starts to decrease slowly.
-This trend continues even when the liquid is oversaturated (blue triangles).
+Especially, the bubble lifetime in the undersaturated liquid decreases sharply as the gas concentration increases.
+As the dissolved gas becomes saturated , the bubble lifetime starts to decrease slowly.
+This trend continues even when the liquid is oversaturated.